moorepants/resonance/README.rst

 Learning Objectives
 ===================

+There are three broad learning objectives that we focus on in the course:

+1. Students will be able to analyze vibrational measurement data to draw conclusions about the measured system's vibrationnal nature and describe how the systems behave vibrationally.
+2. Students will be able to create simple mathematical and computational models of real vibrating systems that can be used to answer specific questions about the system by consisely demonstrate the vibrational phenomena.
+3. Students will be able to design a mechanical structure that has desireable vibrational behavior.

+These core

 After completing the course, students will be able to:

 - model a physical vibrating system and understand it's essential motion characteristics